Simmie Knox

-Simmie Lee Knox (born August 18, 1935) is an American painter who painted the official White House portrait of former United States President Bill Clinton and First Lady Hillary Clinton.
+Simmie Lee Knox (born August 18, 1935) is an American painter who painted the official White House portraits of former United States President Bill Clinton and First Lady Hillary Clinton.
 He was the first black American artist to receive a presidential portrait commission.

 Early life

-Simmie Knox was born on August 18, 1935 in Aliceville, Alabama to Simmie Knox Sr., a carpenter and mechanic, and Amelia Knox.
+Simmie Knox was born on August 18, 1935, in Aliceville, Alabama, to Simmie Knox Sr., a carpenter and mechanic, and Amelia Knox.
 At a young age Simmie's parents divorced and he was sent to live on his aunt and uncle's sharecropper farm with his eight cousins in Leroy, Alabama.
 At age 13 he was hit in the eye by a baseball while playing a game, and it was suggested that drawing would aid his recovery.
 His segregated school (connected to Most Pure Heart of Mary Catholic Church in Mobile, Alabama) did not have an art program, but the Catholic nuns who taught him recognized his talent and found someone to teach him.
 He then attended Central High School in Mobile.
 Subsequently, Knox studied at Delaware State College while working in a textile factory.
 He then enrolled at Tyler School of Art, Pennsylvania, where he attained his master's degree.
+He moved to the Washington, D.C. area in 1972.